 Audit & Assurance Procedures

-In 2016, RAI’s operating companies worked on changing from a risk-based to a three-tier audit platform.
-The platform, ready for 2017 implementation, utilizes a proactive approach to audit, continually monitoring and evaluating EHS processes.
+In 2017, RAI’s operating companies moved from a risk-based to a three-tier audit platform.
+The platform utilizes a proactive approach to audit, by continually monitoring and evaluating EHS processes.
 Tiers include:

 - First-party – regular inspections, led by front-line managers, employees and facility management;